asbeguhl/WQinWI/README.md

     - d.
 Replicate this graph for each HUC10
       - i.
 21 graphs

-- Part II Crop Data Layer Info for each watershed
+- Part II Crop Data Layer (Run PartII_CropDataLayer.ipynb to replicate results)
-  - 1)	Locate Crop Data Layer for Marathon County Wisconsin
+  - 1)	Import Crop Data Layer and Municipal Boundaries
+    - a) Match CRS'
-  - 2)	Create a dictionary with pixel identification
+  - 2)	Create a dictionary that identifies pixel color to crop
-  - 3)	Clip by watershed inside marathon
-  - 4)	Create Summary stats of top 10 crops in marathon county
+  - 3)	Apply crop names to each pixel category
+  - 4)  Aggregate categories and display percent under each USDA defined category
+  - 4)	Disaggregate major land use categories and display top 7 land uses via pie chart in each section
   - 5)	Intersect crop data layer with Farm Land Preservation Zone
     - a.
 Show top 10 crops under NMP

 - Part III Zonal Stats for PRISM data
   - 1)	Load PRISM data for Marathon County
   - 2)	Calculate Zonal Stats for Marathon County